How To Catch And Print The Exception Messages In Python

 Enter the number 2:0

-Exception Occured while code Execution: division by zero
+Exception Occurred while code Execution: division by zero

 Traceback (most recent call last):